unitaryfund/mitiq/docs/CONTRIBUTING_DOCS.md

 You can check that Sphinx is installed with `sphinx-build --version`.

-If they are not installed, the test that uses them will be skipped.
-We do this because `tensorflow-quantum` has incompatibility issues -- version `0.4.0` works on `py38` but not Windows, and version `0.3.1` works on Windows but not `py38`.
-Therefore, these two requirements cannot be installed on Windows.
-See [gh-419](https://github.com/unitaryfund/mitiq/issues/419) for more information.

 ### The configuration file
 Since the documentation is already created, you need not to generate a configuration file from scratch (this is done with `sphinx-quickstart`).